Ripple background

 A person ice climbing

-The Wyoming Ice Festival will return Jan.
-4-7, 2024, for its second year, with more than 20 climbing clinics for every level, from beginner to advanced.
+The Wyoming Ice Festival will be back next year with more than 20 climbing clinics for every level from beginner to advanced.
 The festival features ice climbing clinics by day and nightly speakers and presentations developed to inspire and encourage festival participants.
 Evening activities will start each night at 7 p.m. with food trucks and Snake River Brewing beer available.
 The Cody Cattle Company will host evening events.
-The nearby Best Western Ivy Inn & Suites in Cody is offering special rates of $115 per night for a double-queen room.

 February 2–5 — Meeteetse Ice Fishing Derby